OpenTollGate/TollGateNostrToolKit/README.md

 # Setup build environment from scratch

 Install dependencies and create user called `username`
 ```
 curl -sSL https://raw.githubusercontent.com/OpenTollGate/TollGateNostrToolKit/refs/heads/main/setup_from_scratch.sh | bash
 ```

+Note: you can use any non root user.
+The user doesn't need to be called `username`, but keep in mind that the new subdirectories will be created in your home folder if you use an existing user.

 Set password and log in as `username`
 ```